carltongibson/django-template-partials/README.md

 wrap_loaders("myname")
 ```

-Note that if `NAME` isn't provided, the penultimate element of the `BACKEND` value is used - for example,
+If the `NAME` isn't provided, the penultimate element of the `BACKEND` value is
+used - for example, `"django.template.backends.django.DjangoTemplates"` would
-`"django.template.backends.django.DjangoTemplates"` would be equivalent to a `NAME` of `"django"`.
+be equivalent to a `NAME` of `"django"`.

-What `wrap_loaders` does is something like this:
+Under the hood, `wrap_loaders()` is equivalent to explicitly defining the
+`loaders` by-hand.
+Assuming defaults…

 ```python
 from django.conf import settings